ReCommenXer/BFTest/README.md

                                 sethiddenproperty(game:GetService("Players").LocalPlayer, "SimulationRadius", math.huge)
                             end
                         end
-                        if _G.AutoFarmFruitMastery and StartMasteryFruitMagnet then
+                        if AutoFarmFruitMastery and StartMasteryFruitMagnet then
                             if v.Name == "Monkey [Lv.
 14]" then
                                 if (v.HumanoidRootPart.Position - PosMonMasteryFruit.Position).Magnitude <= 250 and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 then
                                     v.Humanoid:ChangeState(11)